frankyeh/DSI-Studio-Website/doc/gui_t3_dt.md

 In the GUI, open the patient's `.fz`, insert `control.dz` using **[Slices][Insert Other Images]**, enter the patient's demographic values when requested, select the control/reference metric as Metric 1 and the patient's metric as Metric 2, then run differential tracking.

 A decrease analysis assumes the reference metric is larger than the patient metric.
-Reverse the comparison or threshold interpretation when the biological hypothesis concerns an increase.
+Reverse the comparison or use the corresponding increase formula when the biological hypothesis concerns an increase.

 Reference databases from external datasets can be useful, but diffusion measurements are sensitive to acquisition and processing differences.
 A large apparent patient/reference difference can reflect scanner, protocol, b-value, spatial resolution, or reconstruction differences rather than pathology.
 Prefer a reference population acquired and processed as comparably as possible.